idonthaveoneatm/lua/README.md

 # README.md
 All of the files here are for educational purposes.

-(Excluding betterMathModule.lua as it was a free open source math module I converted using Wax)
+(Excludes betterMathModule.lua as it was a free open source math module converted using Wax) (Excludes Fusion Folder and its descendants as that is an open source library converted using Wax)